 - This camera has an adjustable viewfinder that comes with innovative AF technology and gives you a premium outlook.
 But, Canon M50’s viewfinder is fixed in the camera’s body like regular cameras.

 - You can record 4K resolution video at 30 fps with the M6 Marl-II, whereas with M50, you can record 4K videos only at a 24fps rate.
 So, M6 Mark-II ensures better video quality than the other one.

-- Quick Control Dial is available in this camera which will help you to control the camera settings quickly.
+- Quick Control Dial is available in this camera to help you control the camera settings quickly.
 But, you won’t get this dial-in Canon EOS M50.

 - This camera has eleven custom modes, and M50 has only five custom modes.
 So, you can customize M6 Mark-II better than the M50.